mikefeldmangh/issueloop/_posts/2014-12-07-Guy-On-Street.md

 ---
 layout: post
-title: A Conversation With a Random Guy On The Street
+title: A Hypothetical Conversation
 ---

-This is a hypothetical conversation with a guy on the street (GOTS):
+This is how we envision us having a hypothetical conversation with a random guy on the street (GOTS):

 **_Issue Loop:_** We're gonna change the world!